George Ford - Marketing Manager of Sherwin-Williams

 Ford was a member of The Country, Rotary, Rowfant, and Union clubs.

 George Ford died on June 2, 1918.
-Francis continued to live in the home.
-In 1938, Francis died on October 29, 1959, and buried alongside her husband in Lake View Cemetery.
+Frances continued to live in their home located at 11404 Lake Shore Boulevard.
+Frances died at home on October 29, 1959, and is buried alongside her husband in Lake View Cemetery.